codeysra/Interview-Questions/Java/2-Basic Questions/Collections.md

     4. Linkedlist consumes more memory space because it has to store the reference of next element on every node.

+### What is the difference between Stack and Queue?

+    1. Stack uses LIFO (Last In, First Out).
+       Queue uses FIFO (First In, First Out).
+    2. In a stack, elements are added to the beginning.
+       In a queue, elements are added to the end.
+       The methods used to manipilate a stack are push and pop.
+       Queue has add and remove.
+    3. In Collection API, queue is a direct inteface of Collection., whereas stack is a class that implementes Vector.

 ## Illustrations